Oil Analysis Methods in Detecting Incipient Failure

 Filter Analysis

-The filter can be used as a history book as well.
-It collects the particles that have been created since the last filter update and prior to the failure occurrence.
-The evidence of the incipient event leading up to the catastrophic failure can be examined by opening the filter, freeing the particles using an ultrasonic bath, and depositing them onto a slide or filter patch.
-This method, like tank bottom sampling, does not separate the particles by component or manufacturing time.
+Filters act like a history book.
+They collect particles generated since the last filter change and before a failure.
+You can examine evidence of an incipient failure by opening the filter, releasing the particles in an ultrasonic bath, and depositing them onto a slide or filter patch.
+This method, like tank-bottom sampling, keeps all particles together without separating them by type or time.

 Wear Debris Sampling and Analysis